publisha/publisha.github.io/pages/id2reflowable.md

 ### Prepare

 You should keep the original versions the InDesign files and book that you have used the create the print version.
-We may need to make modifications to the InDesign files, so I suggest that you archive the original work that you have used for the print version
+We may need to make modifications to the InDesign files, so I suggest that you archive the original work that you have used for the print version.
+We are, effectively _forking_ to a new version of the book.

 ## The Content